tigoe/geo-bluetooth/readme.md

 * Confirm that Couch is running by visiting localhost:5984/_utils (or *127.0.0.1* instead of *localhost*) in a browser.
 This is the GUI interface for CouchDB, called *Futon*.

-* In Futon, choose "Create New Database" and call the new database whatever you like.
+* [UPDATE! optional.
+Couch will create a new database in the sync process if it does not exist.]
+In Futon, choose "Create New Database" and call the new database whatever you like.

 * In OSX System Preferences > Network, find your IP address.
 It will say something like, *"Wi-Fi is connected to MyAwesomeNetwork and has the IP address 192.168.1.2"*